Temple Beth Israel (Niagara Falls, New York): Decline

 During the 1970s Niagara Falls had entered a long economic downturn: plants run by major employers closed, and the city's population dropped by over 40 percent.
 Jewish employees were laid off when the plants closed, and many Jewish businesses moved or went out of business.
 Jewish families left the area, and synagogue membership declined.
-During this period Israel Zimmerman was rabbi from 1972–1975, and Lawrence Pinsker, a graduate of the Reconstructionist Rabbinical College, from 1976 to 1980.
+During this period Israel Zimmerman was rabbi from 1972 to 1975, and Lawrence Pinsker, a graduate of the Reconstructionist Rabbinical College, from 1976 to 1980.

 Jerome Kestenbaum joined as rabbi in 1981, and, feeling that the mortgage was a drain on the congregation, in 1982 he and synagogue president Samuel Wineburgh asked Jack A. Gellman to head a campaign to retire it.
 The original mortgage for the new building had been $350,000, and by 1982 the balance remaining was $42,000.
 The campaign was a success, and a mortgage burning dinner was held in October of that year.

 Kestenbaum was replaced by Bruce Adler in 1983; Adler had just been ordained at the Reconstructionist Rabbinical College.
-He served for a year, moving to Beth Israel Synagogue of Hamilton, Ohio.
+He served for two years, moving to Beth Israel Synagogue of Hamilton, Ohio.
 In 1985 Kestenbaum returned, serving until 1986, when he was replaced by David Harary.

 Haim Cassorla replaced Harary in 1988; when he left, in 1995, the congregation could not afford to hire a replacement.
 Dr. Laurence Boxer acted in place of a rabbi, without remuneration, conducting all services and grave-side rituals.
 By 1998 Beth Israel's membership had dropped to 65 families, and by 2008 membership was 50 families.
 In the 2000s, Beth Israel's president was Dr. Lawrence Wolfgang.

 From 1978 on the temple held an annual fundraising dinner which, by 2011, typically raised $10,000.
 In May of that year the congregation stated it would donate all proceeds of the 2011 fundraising dinner to the Catholic Mount Saint Mary's Hospital in Lewiston, and disband by the end of the year.
 The members bestowed the annual fundraising event on the hospital's foundation.